-Dan O’Connor is a third generation San Franciscan living in Hollywood.
+Dan O’Connor is a forth generation San Franciscan living in Hollywood.
 He began improvising and acting at the American Conservatory at age 8.
 His first professional jobs were with Karl Malden, Luciano Pavarotti and Rudolf Nureyev respectively in Streets of San Francisco, the San Francisco Opera and the Royal Ballet of Canada.

 At the age of 11 Dan was hired to be a reporter for the Bay Area children's new program Kidswatch.
 At ACT he appeared in the first production of A Christmas Carol, Horatio (pictured above), Merry Wives of Windsor and Peer Gynt.
 In his teens he also performed with the SF Attic Theatre appearing in numerous productions at the Little Theater at the Palace of the Legion of Honor.
 At 18 he auditioned and was accepted into the Webber Douglas Academy of Dramatic Art in London.